- Film Production and Broadcast Engineering

 View full module detailsThis module aims to provide a comprehensive introduction to circuit theory and analogue electronics related to audio, encompassing a blend of theoretical principles and practical applications.
 You will develop essential skills for the audio industry through an in-depth analysis of the circuit theory and hands-on experience with electronics laboratory equipment, circuit simulation and design, and circuit prototyping.
 Emphasis is also placed on cultivating writing skills and the production of high-quality academic and technical reports, fostering a proficiency valuable for your career in the audio industry.
 Overall, this module is designed to instill a technical awareness that extends beyond theoretical knowledge, preparing you for the dynamic field of audio electronics.

-View full module detailsThis module is central to your development as an audio engineer.
-It covers the fundamental concepts that underpin all professional audio systems, and introduces essential concepts that you will use across a wide range of the other audio modules, as well as throughout any career related to professional audio.
-It also will provide you with the theoretical understanding to support your practical sound recording activities, both within the programme and for a successful career in any area of the audio industry.
+View full module detailsThis module is central to your development in audio related engineering.
+It covers the fundamental concepts that underpin all professional audio systems, and introduces essential concepts that you will use across a wide range of the other modules, as well as throughout any career related to professional audio or video.
+It also will provide you with the theoretical understanding to support your practical sound recording activities, both within the programme and for a successful career in any area of the audio or video related industry.
 You will learn the basic principles of measurement of audio signals, and the principles behind the capture, manipulation, and transmission of audio in analogue and digital formats, as used in all professional audio practice.
 The module balances understanding of the underlying theory with application in professional contexts, and the coursework is intended to allow you to put the theory into practice.
 The module will also develop the academic skills necessary for the rest of the programme, introducing you to independent academic research methods, writing essays on technical topics, and appropriate citation of academic sources.

 View full module detailsOptional modules for Year 1 (with PTY) - FHEQ Level 4